pwgraham91/pulp-native/README.md

 # Pulp-Native

+## Working with the server
+- You must have the pulp server running.
+- Ngrok it with `ngrok http 5000` and change the url base the app points at in appConfig.js apiURL

 ## Running On Android
 - Get android studio
 - Create a virtual device (you may need to create any sort of project to get to this option.
 It's in the top right once you do)